safakdinc/nuxt3-component-library/content/docs/2.components/link-preview.md

     - Default
     - Description
   props:
-    - name: 'url'
+    - name: "url"
-      type: 'String'
+      type: "String"
       default: '"https://astrilya.com"'
-      description: 'The URL of the website to preview.'
+      description: "The URL of the website to preview."
-    - name: 'width'
+    - name: "width"
-      type: 'Number'
+      type: "Number"
-      default: '800'
+      default: "800"
-      description: 'The width of the preview image.'
+      description: "The width of the preview image."
-    - name: 'height'
+    - name: "height"
-      type: 'Number'
+      type: "Number"
-      default: '800'
+      default: "800"
-      description: 'The height of the preview image.'
+      description: "The height of the preview image."

 Slots:
   head:
     - Slot
     - Description
   props:
-    - name: 'default'
+    - name: "default"
-      description: 'Content for the link text or element.'
+      description: "Content for the link text or element."
 ---

 ## Usage